ccoulombe/cq-intro-python/solutions/07-functions.md

 # Exercises
 #### 1.
-Base on the following function:
+Based on the following function:
 ```python tags=[]
 def display(a, b, c):
     print('a:', a, 'b:', b, 'c:', c)